-Some people will resist change.
+People resist change.
 Some clients will be ready to embrace technology and see all the benefits waiting for them.
 Some, however, will be stuck in their ways and refuse to budge.
 While preference is one thing, is there a real winner between PDF reports and live dashboards?

 Naturally, there are pros and cons to both ways of working, but why should you have to choose?